5 steps to understanding your customer’s buying process

 On the basis of being either satisfied or dissatisfied, it is common for customers to distribute their positive or negative feedback about the product.
 This may be through reviews on website, social media networks or word of mouth.
 Companies should be very careful to create positive post-purchase communication, in order to engage customers and make the process as efficient as possible.

-Training course: Understanding the Customer Journey
+Training course: B2B Customer Experience

 This interactive one day training course will arm you with: